Detailed Saleyard Report – Cattle

 Market information provided by MLA’s National Livestock Reporting Service

-Domestic trade cattle were in limited supply and demand was soft for the steer portion.
-Trade steers sold to a small pool of buyers, making
+Domestic trade cattle were in limited supply and competition was stronger.
+Trade steers sold from 272c to 310c/kg.
+Trade heifers benefited

 from significantly stronger feedlot demand to average 277c/kg.
 The influx of light weight cattle continued again this week, even though rain

 was predicted.
 Prices for light weight steers to background or feed on gained 10c, making from 234c to 302c/kg.
 The lighter weight heifers

 back to the paddock eased 5c, averaging 218c/kg.

 The usual buying group operated in the feeder steer market, with more intensity over all weights and grades.
 The bulk of the lighter steers

 sold from 250c to 310c/kg.
 Demand for secondary heifers increased noticeably.
 Lighter weight feed heifers sold 24c dearer, making from 230c

 to 292c/kg.
 There was a reasonable supply of grown steers and bullocks.
 C3 and C4 steers ignited the bidding, lifting 11c, with bullocks